-Best Budget Hammocks of 2020
+Best Budget Hammocks

 The Vivire model hits all the marks for a great hammock.
 The long fabric of the bed and extended ropes allow it to spread wide, giving your legs plenty of room.
 The fact that this hammock comes with a stand adds versatility for those who don't have the right trees or a spot to attach hooks on a porch, and the hammock can easily be removed from the stand to hang from trees if you prefer.
 The stand is quick to set up, with five metal bars that fit together easily and four knobs that hold them securely.
 We like the ability to move the hooks up and down to adjust the tension and the reinforced loops on each end of the hammock to reduce wear and tear.